 I first wanted to use the second Eagle Creek packing cube for my own underwear, but noticed that I wasn’t even taking enough with me to fill it up completely (*pat on the back*), so instead I decided to pack it as a bag for dirty laundry.

-When we came back from Portugal after 12 days we had filled up both Pack-It cubes with dirty laundry.
+When we came back from Portugal after 12 days we had filled up both Eagle Creek Pack It cubes with dirty laundry.
 We fitted one nicely in a small backpack and the other in our suitcase.

-Overall I was very pleased with the Pack-It Cubes.
+Overall I was very pleased with the packing cubes Eagle Creek provided.
 Time will have to reveal the quality of the material when they’re extensively used, but I don’t think these things will rip.
 Ever.

 If there is one tiny remark I can make, it’s that one of the little strings attached to the zipper to handle it more easily fell off during our trip, but that’s not a problem as you can always just pull the zipper itself.